Security Threat Modeling for Emerging AI-Agent Protocols: A Comparative Analysis of MCP, A2A, Agora, and ANP: Evaluation

-Since MCP, A2A, Agora, and ANP are still newly proposed protocols with limited public deployments, our evaluation is not based on empirical incident data and reported vulnerabilities.
-Instead, the ratings of impact and likelihood are based on a systematic, architecturally based analysis derived from protocol specifications, documented design decisions, and observable security control placement.
+Since AI agent protocols are still newly proposed with limited public deployments, our evaluation is not based on empirical incident data and reported vulnerabilities.
+Instead, the ratings of factors are based on a systematic, architecturally based analysis derived from protocol specifications, documented design decisions, and observable security control placement.
 For each vulnerability, we evaluate the intrinsic exploitability, which is done by assessing the requirement of a security control as mandatory, optional, or non-existent, and the scope and propagation capability allowed by the communication and trust model of the protocol.
 This method is aligned with design-time risk assessment guidelines in NIST SP 800-30 and ISO/IEC 27005, where risk is estimated in situations of uncertainty based on threat model, expert judgment, and scenario analysis, rather than attack frequency in the past.

-Based on NIST SP 800-30, risk assessment involves five tasks, including (1) identifying threat sources, (2) identifying vulnerabilities that may result from those threat sources and events, (3) determining the likelihood of their occurrence, (4) determining the magnitude of impact for each vulnerability, and finally (5) assessing risk values for the identified threats.
-In the following, each task will be described.

-\subsubsection{Task 1- Identifying threat sources}
+\subsubsection{Task 1: Identifying threat sources}

 The goal is to identify all potential threat sources and events that could compromise the security of AI agent protocol ecosystems.
-A threat source can be an actor, process, or environmental condition with the potential to exploit a vulnerability that could result in loss of confidentiality, integrity, or availability.
-We have described the sources of threats on an abstract basis, but not on a basis of particular adversary personas (e.g., script kids or state-sponsored actors).
-This decision is explained by the fact that we intend to analyze the protocol-level exposure and exploitable nature regardless of the sophistication of the attacker.
-Due to this reason, we make assumptions of a capable adversary who has access to the network in accordance with the planned deployment of the protocol.
-We then evaluate the protocol design decisions that can be exploited on the assumption.
-This abstraction is in line with the design-time risk assessment practices described in NIST SP 800-30, where threat capability may be fixed to perform in structural vulnerability analysis.
+We have described the sources of threats on an abstract basis, but not on a basis of particular adversary personas.
+This decision is explained by the fact that we intend to analyze the protocol-level exploitable nature regardless of the sophistication of the attacker.